tlarnold10/tlarnold10/README.md

 ## Quirks
 - Sarcastic
-- Will curse from time to time.
-If this is offense for you in any way, let me know
+- Will curse from time to time
-- Will talk about ownership a lot
+- Very passionate about ownership and will bring it up fairly often
 - I am a religious person, but won't talk about it unless you feel comfortable
 - I listen to heavy metal, rap, classical, pop, and Christian music...
 I know, it makes no sense
-- Big fan of Jocko Willnk who is a Navy seal and very hard core
+- Big fan of Jocko Willnk who is a Navy seal and very intense
 - Can get visably annoyed or heated from time to time
     - wear my emotions on my sleeve
 - Patience is certainly a weakness of mine